LoyolaChicagoBooks/introcs-csharp/rst/dictionarysyntax.rst

-The method Remove takes a key as paramter.
+The method Remove takes a key as parameter.
 Like a ``List`` and other collections, a ``Dictionary`` has a ``Clear`` method::

     csharp> e2sp.Count;